axiom-data-science/pyaxiom/README.md

   -a, --apply_to_members
                         Flag to apply the NcML to each member of the aggregation before extracting metadata.
 Ignored if
                         using a 'glob_string'.
-Defaults to False
+Defaults to False.
+  -s HARD_START, --hard_start HARD_START
+                        A datetime string to start the aggregation from.
+Only members starting on or after this datetime will be processed.
+  -e HARD_END, --hard_end HARD_END
+                        A datetime string to end the aggregation on.
+Only members ending before this datetime will be processed.
 ```

 ##### Examples